What is the difference between Vascular and Endovascular Interventions

 The Numbers Behind the Revolution

 Global vascular care is undergoing a significant transformation.
 Peripheral artery disease (PAD) affects 200 million people worldwide, with 7 to 12 million cases in the United States.
 Diabetes, hypertension, and smoking drive the age-adjusted prevalence of PAD to 26.7% among older adults.

-The vascular surgery and endovascular procedures market was USD 2.83 billion in 2024.
-It will grow to USD 4.69 billion by 2032.
-This means a compound annual growth rate of 6.50%.
+The vascular surgery and endovascular procedures market was valued at USD 2.83 billion in 2024 and is projected to reach USD 4.69 billion by 2032 — a compound annual growth rate of 6.50%.
+Minimally invasive endovascular procedures now dominate, accounting for 67% of cases, while open surgeries make up 33%.

 When Is Each Approach Used?

-Vascular Surgery Is Preferred For:
+Vascular Surgery Is Preferred For

 • Significant atherosclerosis with substantial blockages

-• Unsuccessful endovascular procedures
+• Unsuccessful prior endovascular procedures

-• Younger patients in need of durable solutions
+• Younger patients requiring durable long-term solutions

-Endovascular Intervention Works Best For:
+Endovascular Intervention Works Best For

 • Peripheral artery disease with manageable blockages

-• Smaller aneurysms are appropriate for stent grafts
+• Smaller aneurysms appropriate for stent grafts

 • Stroke prevention via carotid artery stenting

-• Emergency situations needing prompt intervention
+• Emergency situations requiring prompt intervention

 Comparing Vascular and Endovascular Interventions